2.New Crypto Tax Regime from Personal Perspective (shareholders & founders).

 When operating through a company, taxation occurs in two stages:

-Stage 2 – Personal Level - The remaining profits may be distributed as dividends to shareholders.
+Stage 2 – Personal Level — The remaining profits may be distributed as dividends to shareholders.
+The personal tax treatment of those dividends depends on the shareholder's residency and domicile status.

 Dividend Treatment for Shareholders